Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose DeepSeek if you need cost-sensitive developers, open-source advocates, api-heavy production workloads.
-Choose QuillBot if you prioritize students, academic writers, esl learners, content repurposing.
+Choose DeepSeek if your daily work is mostly open-weight reasoning models that rival GPT-4 at a fraction of the cost.
+Choose QuillBot if your daily work is mostly AI paraphrasing and academic-style rewriting.
 DeepSeek scores higher in user reviews (4.5 vs 4.4).
 Both offer free tiers — try each before committing.

 DeepSeek